zibz0017/QuartzVault/content/Jewish History/Jewish History in Poland.md

 4. One of the close chassidim named Rav Mordechai יוסף Leiner thought that this was not right.
 He took a group of chassidim to a different shul where they danced hakafos. [^33]
 5. This led to Rav Leiner forming his own Chassidus.
 This was the beginning of Ishbitz. [^33]
 6. Rav Leiner was joined by Rav Leibel Eiger (son of Rav Shlomo Eiger and grandson of Rav Akiva Eiger) and Rav Tzadok Hakohen Rabinowitz. [^33]
 7. Rav Leibel Eiger originally learned by his grandfather, Rav Akiva Eiger.
-After his grandfather’s passing he started learning by the Chidushei Harrim (before he became the rebbe of Ger).
+After his grandfather’s passing he started learning by the חידושי Harrim (before he became the rebbe of Ger).
 This exposed him to chassidus.[^35]
 8. Rav Leibel Eiger joining the chassidus created a schism between him and his father.
 Rav Akiva Eiger was more tolerant. [^33]
 ### Elements
 1. Back to the focus on the simple Jew, but did keep some elements of the “be real with yourself” from Kotzk. [^33]